 Supply chain & labor practices:

-Malaika works with Kopenhag Studio in Izmir, Turkey, where a sustainable production process and a safe and healthy work environment are top priorities.
+Malaika works with Kopenhag Studio in Izmir, Turkey, where a safe and healthy work environment are top priorities.
 100% of textile waste is reused or recycled.

 Koepenhag also supports traditional craftsmanship by partnering with small ateliers.
 Everyone receives living wages.